FrostByteOrg/FrostByte/README.md

 ### Generating Types

 For maximum type safety on the Supabase API client some configuration is needed.
-Follow [this](https://supabase.com/docs/reference/cli/supabase-link) for how to install the Supbase CLI.
+Follow [this](https://supabase.com/docs/reference/cli/supabase-link) for how to install the Supabase CLI.

 <details><summary>Quick guide here</summary>